Create impactful work opportunities and contribute to Canada’s 2030 SDG Agenda!

 Reimbursement will be dispersed midway and at the end of the internship when the required documentation, including intern paystubs, is submitted.

-Eligible employers must demonstrate that they are committed to meaningfully responding to a minimum of three Canadian SDG ambitions identified in the 2030 National Strategy.
-They must also demonstrate that they would like to create an innovative and responsive WIL opportunity for one or more youth.
+Eligible employers must demonstrate that they are committed to meaningfully responding to up to three or more Canadian SDG ambitions identified in the 2030 National Strategy.
+They must also demonstrate their commitment to helping youth transition into the labour force and help them secure employment at the end of the internship.

 - Post-secondary education institution